 - Best for affordable 5G: Samsung Galaxy A71 5G

 We understand that today’s top tier flagships are priced at a level higher than what most average consumers are willing, or able, to pay.
 For most people, they are better off buying something slightly older and perhaps a notch below the highest-end variant (the Ultras, Pros, Maxes).
 You’re still getting plenty of power but at a much better value.

 Right now, the Galaxy S20 fits the description.
-At the time of this writing, the device is six months old and overshadowed by the Z Fold 2, Z Flip, and Note 20 series in Samsung’s pecking order, so there should be some great discounts if you look around.
-Despite that, the S20 is still every bit a flagship, with among the best screen (Samsung’s Super AMOLED with Quad HD resolution and 120Hz refresh rate) and processor (Snapdragon 865) on the market.
-Best of all, this standard S20, because it uses a 12MP sensor instead of the troubled 108MP, doesn’t suffer the focus issues of the S20 Ultra.
+At the time of this writing, the device is about 10 months old and overshadowed by the Galaxy Z Fold 2, Galaxy Z Flip, and Galaxy Note 20 series in Samsung’s pecking order, so there should be some great discounts if you look around.
+Despite that, the Galaxy S20 is still every bit a flagship, with among the best screen (Samsung’s Super AMOLED with Quad HD resolution and 120Hz refresh rate) and processor (Snapdragon 865) on the market.
+Best of all, this standard Galaxy S20, because it uses a 12MP sensor instead of the troubled 108MP, doesn’t suffer the focus issues of the Galaxy S20 Ultra.

 By far one of the best smartphones that Samsung has ever made, the Galaxy S20 is every bit a flagship as its siblings, and packs plenty of power.
 Thanks to newer devices on the market and socially distant sales, you should be able to get the Galaxy S20 at a discounted price!